Lundin-brain-tumour-research-center/pybids_performance_eval/README.md

 options:
     -h, --help            show this help message and exit --template_bids_dir TEMPLATE_BIDS_DIR
-                        Path to template BIDS datasetIf not specified, the template BIDS dataset will be the root directory.
+                        Path to template BIDS dataset.
+If not specified, the template BIDS dataset will be the root directory.
     --n_subjects N_SUBJECTS [N_SUBJECTS ...]
-                        List of number of subjects to produce.Each item in the list will produce a dataset with that number of subjects.
+                        List of number of subjects to produce.
+Each item in the list will produce a dataset with that number of subjects.
     --output_dir OUTPUT_DIR
                         Path to output directory.
 If not specified, the output directory will be derivatives/ of